Brief: These health related applications for Linux help you in staying healthy and track your fitness.

 With Workrave, you can customize micro-breaks, rest-breaks and your daily limit for computer use.
 The tool is specially designed to prevent Repetitive Strain Injury which can occur due to working with a mouse and keyboard for an extended period of time.

 Cron-O-meter is a free java based program that assists the user to track diets and keep a watch on calorie intake.
-Cron is an acronym for Caloric Restriction.
+Cron is an acronym for Caloric Restriction and should not be confused with cron jobs in Linux.
 Those who are very particular about following a specific diet plan should most definitely not miss this.
 This is a must have for calorie conscious folks.

 This app is primarily focused on any kind of sports activity which may be cycling or running.
 It helps you with exercise overviews and related statistical information.
 Those who are used to do cardiovascular based exercises can efficiently use this tool to organize his activity info with help of its related data.